benchmark-urbanism/cityseer-api/docs/src/pages/intro.md

 ## Notebooks

-The getting started guide on this page, and a growing collection of other examples, is available as an Ipython Notebook on the [`Examples`](/examples/) page.
+The getting started guide on this page, and a growing collection of other examples, is available as an Jupyter Notebook on the [`Examples`](/examples/) page.

 ## Quickstart